 Figure 1.
 Bar graph illustrating the mean frequency of long epidermal cells in the petals epidermis of species representing different angiosperm families.

 In families, Rosaceae, Solanaceae, and Verbenaceae species, varied from 79.2 µm to 228 µm.
 In the adaxial epidermis of hexagonal cells, the longest cell was observed in all species was 361 µm, indicating a significant variation in epidermal cell size among families.
 The majority of species lacked trichomes, silica bodies, and stomata in the petiole epidermal surface.
-The taxonomic diversity and adaptive traits of the examined species can be observed by the variation in epidermal cell size and shape.
+The taxonomic diversity and adaptive traits of the examined species can be observed by the variation in epidermal cell size and shape (Fig 2).
 These findings act as an outline for comparative anatomical research and further investigation of the functional traits of the petiole.